Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects: Introduction

 Moreover, the observational necessity for long-lived T\.ZOs has been challenged.
 The anomalous chemical abundances (e.g., Mo and Rb) often cited as T\.ZO signatures \cite{2018MNRAS.479.3101B, 2021A&A...646A..98T} can alternatively be produced by the $i$-process in standard stellar evolution \cite{2010ApJ...710.1557P}.
 Similarly, the kinematic offsets of candidate stars are often consistent with ejections from tidally disrupted open clusters \cite{2011Sci...334.1380F}.

-Conversely, from a dynamical perspective, analytic studies \cite{1993ApJ...411L..33C, 1995PhR...256...95C, 1996ApJ...460..801F} and hydrodynamic simulations \cite{1996ApJ...460..801F, 2026ApJ...997...88A} suggest that hypercritical accretion enabled by neutrino cooling makes a long-lived T\.ZO physically untenable.
+Conversely, from a dynamical perspective, analytic studies \cite{1993ApJ...411L..33C, 1995PhR...256...95C, 1996ApJ...459..322C, 1996ApJ...460..801F} and hydrodynamic simulations \cite{1996ApJ...460..801F, 2026ApJ...997...88A} suggest that hypercritical accretion enabled by neutrino cooling makes a long-lived T\.ZO physically untenable.
 Because neutrinos efficiently evacuate the thermal energy required for hydrostatic pressure support, the accretion flow proceeds in a state of near free-fall, likely causing the NS to exceed its maximum mass and collapse into a BH on a dynamical timescale.
-In this framework, the embedded NS/BH phase is a rapid, transient precursor to high-energy phenomena such as fast blue optical transients (FBOTs), ultra-long gamma-ray bursts (GRBs), and specific classes of supernovae \cite{1998ApJ...502L...9F, 2001ApJ...550..357Z, 2012ApJ...752L...2C, 2022ApJ...932...84M, 2025arXiv251009745K, 2026arXiv260323597N}.
+In this framework, the embedded NS/BH phase is a rapid, transient precursor to high-energy phenomena such as fast blue optical transients (FBOTs), ultra-long gamma-ray bursts (GRBs), and specific classes of supernovae \cite{1998ApJ...502L...9F, 2001ApJ...550..357Z, 2012ApJ...752L...2C, 2022ApJ...932...84M, 2025arXiv251009745K, 2026arXiv260323597N} (e.g. the common envelope jets supernova (CEJSN) scenario \cite{2015MNRAS.449..288P, 2019MNRAS.484.4972S, 2021MNRAS.507.1651G, 2022RAA....22e5010S}).

+Recent studies have explored the dynamical stability of NS--massive star mergers \cite{2025ApJ...993...61W}, with some suggesting survival through the common envelope phase with only modest mass gain \cite{2015ApJ...798L..19M}.
+Simulations have further analysed this evolution, highlighting the role of enhanced drag forces in accelerating the core merger \cite{2026arXiv260419236S}, and the impact of prescribed jets on envelope unbinding \cite{2022MNRAS.514.3212H}.
+Furthermore, the high accretion rates observed in these 3D orbital studies have led to the inference that collapse due to hyperaccretion likely makes long-lived T\.ZOs physically untenable \cite{2024ApJ...977..196H, 2024ApJ...971..132E}.